How to manage your property management

 - In a ring binder / hard copy file . .
 I set up a perpetual section that includes the purchase contract, the building and pest and my loan documents.
 Then I add the monthly statements, insurance, inspection reports and bank statements for each year.
 I also have a soft copy folder for each property on my computer and add any relevant documentation to this folder.
 Note that if you sell your property, you will need to keep a copy of the contract for at least five years after the sale (and it’s best to keep copies of any other documents for this period too).

 - If you’re keeping good records, your accountant will love you at tax time.
-If you share ownership of a property, you will have less cause to get into arguments with one another as to who is going to pull all the info together each year (I am famous for grizzling at my husband about this because paperwork is not his thing and I always have to it).
+If you share ownership of a property, you will have less cause to get into arguments with one another as to who is going to pull all the info together each year (I am famous for grizzling at my husband about this because paperwork is not his thing and I always have to do it).
+Your choice, but minimal regular management of your documents will really be worth it.

 Buy smarter = limitless ways to build lifetime income